STATS201-DKU-Autumn2024/Final-Project.Peilin_Wu/code/Readme1.md

 * Loss curve: The loss reduction over epochs while training the diffusion and LSTM models.
 * Predicted prices: The future Bitcoin prices predicted by the LSTM model.
 * Investment advice: A suggestion to invest in long or short positions based on the predicted trends and a fluctuation control of 10%.
+* MAE MSE: Both of them are lower than 0.1.
 ## Example Outputs:
 * Predicted price trends for the next few days or weeks.
 * Investment suggestion based on predicted volatility.